 Violations by both sides

 “Over the past year a pattern of relentless Saudi Arabia-led coalition airstrikes as well as ground attacks by either Huthi forces and their allies, or anti-Huthi forces, have displayed a shocking disregard for civilian life and flagrantly violated international humanitarian law.
-The devastating consequences of such attacks reveal just how vital it is to stop the flow of the arms being used to commit them,” said James Lynch.
+The devastating consequences of such attacks reveal just how vital it is to stop the flow of the arms being used to commit them,” said Amnesty International press office.

 Since the conflict began, Amnesty International has documented at least 32 air strikes across the country by the Saudi Arabia-led coalition that appear to have violated international humanitarian law.
 The strikes killed almost 361 civilians including at least 127 children.
 They also included attacks on hospitals, schools, markets and mosques, which may constitute war crimes.